-Do you have a favorite vegan burger yet?
+Do you have some favorite vegan burgers yet?
 With their recent explosion in popularity, even people with no previous interest in veganism are giving them a try.

 Clearly, the people have spoken.

 As the demand for plant-based alternatives grows, so do the options.
-If you’re debating what vegan burger to try or are interested in switching up your current choice of patty, we’ve put together some recommendations.
+If you’re debating which vegan burgers to try or are interested in switching up your current choice of patty, we’ve put together some recommendations.

 Why Try a Vegan Burger or Other Alternative Meats?